gustawL/gustawl.github.io/content/0_info/disclaimer.md

 > Socrates: “What I do not know, I do not think I know either.” ([[plato-apology|Plato, Apology.
 21d-21e]]); paraphrase of ὅτι ἃ μὴ οἶδα οὐδὲ οἴομαι εἰδέναι).

 People may have a title or status but these won’t make them **my** **authority**.<br>
 People aren’t ideal.
-Sometimes they hold roles because of luck and contacts.
+Sometimes they hold roles because of luck and contacts.<br>
-Look around: companies hire professionals and still ship bad products - maybe because of bad management or constraints etc.<br> The point stands: people aren’t ideal, no matter what... and don't think i will treat you "special".
+Just look around: companies hire professionals and still ship bad products (maybe because of bad management or constraints etc.).<br> The point stands: people aren’t ideal, no matter what.
+Don’t expect special treatment or exceptions here.
+If you need deference because of your title/status, this space isn’t for you.

 ## Communication
-If You use "pronouns" and...
+If you use "pronouns" and...
-write mail to me, please include them so i could respond with respect <br>(if You care about them, i personally don't - Please **respect** **that** like i try to **respect** **You**).
+write mail to me, please include them so i could respond with respect <br>(if you care about them, i personally don't - Please **respect** **that** like i try to **respect** **you**).

 ---

-## "If it's digital garden, why You structure notes in directories/folders?"
+## "If it's digital garden, why you structure notes in directories/folders?"
 It’s simply for the **reader**.
 Some people aren’t used to full semantic website.
 I acknowledge that "explorer" is useless here, but i'm safe man.